dh1tw/arsctl/README.md

 ## License
 Arsctl is published under the [GPL open source license](https://github.com/dh1tw/arsctl/blob/master/gpl.md).
-Feel free to fork it!
+Feel free to fork and collaborate!

 ## Supported OS
 Arsctl has been developed and tested under OSX and Linux (Ubuntu).
 However it should also work with some minor tweaks on other Linux distributions and Windows.
 It works very well on small ARM devices, like the Raspberry Pi & Banana Pi.